MCP Tools Reference

 You: "What have I been working on recently in this project?"

-Claude: Here's your recent activity in the work project.
+Claude: Here's your recent activity in the research project.

 Content Organization Flow: